My name is Hiroki and I am a new staff member at OLENO.

 Shoes

-Prices vary depending on the manufacturer, but they cost around 20,000 yen .
-I wasn't interested in the latest model, so I bought an older model that was on sale for just over 10,000 yen .
+Prices vary depending on the manufacturer, but trail running shoes cost nearly 20,000 yen .
+I wasn't interested in the latest models, so I bought an older model that was on sale for a little over 10,000 yen during the New Year's sale.

 socks

 Socks are surprisingly often overlooked.
 I recommend wearing socks that are tear-resistant and have a strong grip .
 Even if you wear shoes that fit you perfectly, your feet will slip inside the shoes when you go down a mountain, and your toes will hit the toes of the shoes every time .
-This can cause the toes of your socks to tear, or the inside of your nails to bleed and turn black .
+This can cause the toes of your socks to tear, or the inside of your nails to bleed and turn black (black nails) .
 I've seen people lament, "I can't wear sandals in the summer because my nails turn black."

 So, it's a good idea to wear socks that have a strong grip (with anti-slip properties) and are durable enough to hold your feet firmly in your shoes when going downhill.
 The average price is around 1,500 to 3,000 yen .